-Acids are a cure-all of sorts, but the key to getting good results is to find one that’s compatible with your skin.
-These are some of the most tried-and-true acids, which come in both over-the-counter strengths and stronger concentrations for in-office procedures, like chemical peels.
+They sound intimidating, but acids are a cure-all of sorts.
+The key to getting the best results?
+Finding one that’s compatible with your skin.
+These are some of the most tried-and-true acids, plus our favorite products that include them.

 If your skin is rough and sun-damaged, opt for glycolic acid.